-Google workspace is a software that basically allows all different google apps, such as Gmail, Google drive, docs, meet, etc. all in one system as well as providing additional software that is very useful for businesses.
+Google workspace is a software that allows all different google apps, such as Gmail, Google Drive, Docs, meet, etc., all in one system.
+It provides additional software that is very useful for businesses.
 It is made for helping businesses get tasks done quicker and more efficiently by increasing convenience, communication, and organization for employees.

 Here is an introduction page if you are still unsure of what it is

-To get started, you sign up for Google Workspace.
+- To get started, you sign up for Google Workspace.
 This is a subscription service that you must make regular payments for.
-Simply go to this web address:
+Go to this web address:

-Now to get set up, there are different steps depending on the size of your business, in this blog, I will be going over how to set up for 1 person, since the steps here are the easiest to comprehend and can serve as a nice introduction into the basics of Google Workspace.
-Also including the steps for every business size would be too long.
+- Now to get set up, different steps depend on the size of your business; in this blog, I will be going over how to set up for one person since the steps here are the easiest to comprehend and can serve as an excellent introduction into the basics of Google Workspace.
+Also, including the steps for every business size would be too long.

-However, if you’d rather have the official Google Workspace instructions for getting set up with a larger sized business or even for a 1 person business, you can follow this link:
+- However, if you’d rather have the official Google Workspace instructions for getting set up with a more significant sized business or even for a one-person business, you can follow this link:

-Before anything else, you must set up your admin console.
-This is where you manage all the goings on of your google accounts, so it’s important to know this is accessible.
+- Before anything else, you must set up your admin console.
+This is where you manage all the goings-on of your google accounts, so it’s essential to know this is accessible.
 Go to this web address:

-Using this tool, you can also set up your MX records, so you can set up a professional Gmail account for your domain.
+- Using this tool, you can also set up your MX records so that you can set up a professional Gmail account for your domain.

-The next thing you must do is set up a SPF so that peoples’ emails don’t mark your company’s emails as spam.
+- The next thing you must do is set up an SPF so that peoples’ emails don’t mark your company’s emails as spam.
 The steps for that are very long, so please use this link to set that up:

-The next thing to do is to add a logo, this is easy relative to the other steps so far.
-Simply log in to Google Admin Console, go to Account Settings, and then Personalization.
-From there you can see the option to upload your company logo.
+- The next thing to do is add a logo; this is easy relative to the other steps.
+Log in to Google Admin Console, go to Account Settings, and then Personalization.
+From there, you can see the option to upload your company logo.

 Download our ebooks